 There are pros and cons for both active and passive humidification systems.
 Before we delve into which system is better, it’s important to review your smoking situation before making a judgement on which system to use.

 It's an affordable device with an MSRP of $149, and in my opinion is a bargain.
 It has a built in WiFi system that you can link to your smartphone to keep an eye on the humidity as well as the temperature in the humidor.
 Not only can you monitor your rH from your phone, you can also change the humidity on the fly with their smart app.
-Just as a heads up though, connecting to their WiFi system is not the most user friendly and there is a small monthly subscription involved to continue using their app.
+Just as a heads up, connecting to their WiFi system is not the most user friendly program and there is a small monthly subscription fee involved to continue using their app.
 All in all, to keep my cigars protected at a consistent humidity, I still think it's worth it.

 Passive Humidification is pretty much exactly what you think it means; passive.
 Passive humidification is usually less expensive so it's easier on the pocketbook, but also has the benefit of being portable compared to the Active Humidity pieces.
 If you browse on any number of premium tobacco websites you can almost assuredly see an advertisement for Boveda.

 Boveda Inc. (formerly known as Humidipak Inc.) started in 1997 in Minnetonka, Minnesota on the combined engineering efforts of chemist Albert Saari and packaging expert Robert Esse.
 Boveda products use a revolutionary two-way humidity control system that’s engineered to maintain a very specific, predetermined level of relative humidity (+/- 2%).
-The benefit of this product design is that you can conveniently travel with your cigars and keep them fresher for longer without the need of a power outlet.
+The benefit of this product is that you can conveniently travel with your cigars and keep them fresher for longer without the need of a power outlet.